Davidhorn

 June 20, 2024

-• How to plan a Suspect Interview Suite
+• How to plan a Suspect Interview Room

 Fill out the form to get access to the eBook.

-This guide aims to explore the best practices for creating the setting for conducting and recording suspect investigative interviews considering a fair and compassionate approach to evidence collection.
+This guide aims to explore the best practices for setting up a Suspect Interview Room for conducting and recording suspect investigative interviews considering a fair and compassionate approach to evidence collection.

 It serves as a guide to help to understand the implications of the choice in technology and the setup of the suspect interview recording.
 It brings in learnings and best practices and ensures that future implementations maintain the integrity of the process and the admissibility of the evidence.